Province of Palencia: Geography

 In Palencia large protected areas such as the Natural Park of Fuentes Carrionas and Fuente Cobre-Montaña Palencia are located.
 The term historical region in Palencia, refers to those regions created in the fourteenth century, under the name merindades.
 Cantabrian Mountains are located in the northerns parts of the province.
 The 8,268 ft high Curavacas peak is located in the province.
+The highest point is however the Pico del Infierno, a secondary summit of Peña Prieta.
 The major commercial products produced in the province are barley, wheat, sugar beets, hemp, linen and woolen clothes, porcelain, leather, paper, and rugs.
 Food processing and metallurgy are major industries.
 The province has three judicial districts–one each in Palencia, Carrión de los Condes and Cervera de Pisuerga.